waithiran22/The-Ozempic-Effect-A-Data-Driven-Analysis-of-Healthcare-s-New-Frontier/README.md

 **Visualization**
 - Plotly and Matplotlib (core analysis)
 - Geopandas and Plotly (geographic insights)
-- R Shiny (optional dashboard interactivity)
+- R Shiny (dashboard interactivity)

 **Documentation and Collaboration**
 - GitHub for version control and publication
-- PDFPlumber or Tabula for PDF table extraction

 ---